 How to give away shares in your business

 There are many reasons why you might want to give shares in your limited company to someone else.
 Maybe you need to issue shares to an investor or decide on the equity split for a new business partner.
-Often, as the MD of a business, you want to reward and incentivise a key member of staff by giving shares to that employee.
+Often, as the MD of a business, you want to reward and incentivise a key member of staff by giving shares to employees.
 You want that person to stay around and make even more of a contribution to the business.

 How to give shares in your business without it becoming a major headache